Moychan3456/Multi-Strategy-Quant-Backtester/readme.md

 # 📊 Multi-Strategy Quant Backtester

 This project implements a **multi-strategy backtesting framework** for FX trading on the **4H timeframe**.
 It combines three independent price-action strategies with dynamic risk management and evaluates them through professional performance metrics, risk analysis, and Monte Carlo simulations.
+While this backtest uses FX data, the framework and methodology are fully transferable to Indian equity derivatives (F&O) markets.
+The approach and risk management principles were developed from my experience trading options on NSE/BSE.

 🚀 **Goal:** Demonstrate quantitative research, portfolio thinking, and risk-adjusted evaluation of trading strategies.